What We Like

 The DW9280 is also equipped with a "smart steam" motion sensor that cuts the output of steam when the iron stops moving.
 While this is a nice bonus for conserving water and electricity (and is consistently in line with Rowenta’s commitment to sustainability), we didn't notice the effects enough to readily appreciate the feature.

 Design: Impressive in looks and weight

 The clean and polished appearance of the blue iron is definitely aesthetically pleasing, but the bulk and weight may not be a plus for everyone.
 This iron weighs 3.85 pounds.
 By comparison, some irons weigh as little as 1.5 pounds.
 The product’s heaviness can be a pro for those who like to press their fabric throughout the ironing process, but could be a burden to anyone seeking a more lightweight, ergonomic design.
-The iron’s precision tip did make it easier to work wrinkles out of hard-to-reach and stubborn areas like seams, collars, and between buttons.
+The iron’s precision tip did make it easier to work wrinkles out of hard-to-reach and stubborn areas like seams, pleats, collars, and between buttons.
 But again, users primarily seeking a basic iron for everyday use may not be swayed by the perk given the attached price tag.

 The digital display of this iron sounds like a more useful feature than it actually is.
 An LED pad illuminates when the iron reaches the appropriate level of heat needed to iron fabrics such as linen, cotton, or silk.
 But to adjust the iron’s settings, we still had to turn a traditional knob—making the digital display feature seem a little redundant.
 That said, if you’re worried about scorching your favorite silk skirt or want an easy way to know when the iron is ready to tackle tough linen wrinkles, then this could serve a useful purpose for you.